lokeshwar777/loki-react-redux-learning/README.md

 ## Projects

 1. **Hooks Concept:**

-   - [React Counter Using Hooks](loki-react/hooks/React%20Counter%20Using%20Hooks/): A project showcasing the implementation of React hooks.
+   - [React Counter Using Hooks](hooks/React%20Counter%20Using%20Hooks/): A project showcasing the implementation of React hooks.
+   - [React Magic Color Changer](hooks/React%20Magic%20Color%20Changer/): A project featuring a background color changer using React's state management.

 2. **Components Concept:**
-   - [React Props and Tailwind CSS](loki-react/components/React%20Props%20and%20Tailwind%20CSS): A project demonstrating the use of React props and Tailwind CSS.
+   - [React Props and Tailwind CSS](components/React%20Props%20and%20Tailwind%20CSS): A project demonstrating the use of React props and Tailwind CSS.

 ## Getting Started

 For each project, refer to the respective README.md file for detailed instructions on how to run and explore the project locally.

+## Credits

+Projects inspired by the "Chai aur react" Playlist from [Chai aur Code](https://www.youtube.com/@chaiaurcode).

 ## License